IronPixel241/ChatterBox/README.md

 ## Getting Started

-To get started with ChatPlatform, follow these steps:
+To get started with ChatterBox, follow these steps:

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install`.